-- Ε. Step 5.
-If an Adjustment Board is unable to arrive at a majority decision, either the employee (or the County/District, when alleging a violation of Section 21.2 below) may require the grievance be referred to an impartial arbitrator who shall be designated by mutual agreement between the employee and the Director of Human Resources.
-Such request shall be submitted within ten (10) calendar days of the rendering of the Adjustment Board decision to the Director of Human Resources (or the designated representative of the Union when the County/District is alleging a violation of Section 21.2 below).
+- E. Step 5.
+If an Adjustment Board is unable to arrive at a majority decision, either the employee (or the County/District, when alleging a violation of Section 21.2 below) may require the grievance be referred to an impartial arbitrator who shall be designated by mutual agreement between the employee and the Employee Relations Officer or his/her designee.
+Such request shall be submitted within ten (10) calendar days of the rendering of the Adjustment Board decision to the Employee Relations Officer or his/her designee (or the designated representative of the Union when the County/District is alleging a violation of Section 21.2 below).
 Within thirty (30) calendar days of the request for arbitration, the parties shall mutually select an arbitrator.
-The fees and expenses of the arbitrator and of the Court Reporter shall be shared equally by the employee and the County.
+The fees and expenses of the arbitrator and of the Court Reporter shall be shared equally by the employee and the District.
 Each party, however, shall bear the costs of its own presentation, including preparation and post-hearing briefs, if any. - F. For the purposes of this Section 21 the term "workday" shall be defined as any day except a Saturday, Sunday or holiday.